 "I am a lily of the valley and a flower of saron", Cant-2.v.1

-In the 16th century spirituality in europe had a revival through the influences of asain travellers and the influences of the masters.
+In the 16. century spirituality in europe had a revival through the influences of asain travellers and the influences of the hidden masters.

 This era was marked by an intense discourse on religious and denominational problems.
 Almost in time, the heliocentric world view of Copernicus was explained by the Roman church to the heretical heresy.
-Therefore secrecy was an important factor for success - still until today.
-In the century before the 22 tarotcards appeared in an immature condition with respect to the symbolism.
+Therefore secrecy was an important factor for success - often still until today.
+In the century before, the 22 tarotcards had been published in an immature condition with respect to the symbolism.

 Between 1614 and 1616, two anonymous manifestos were published.
 On the Confessio Fraternitatis (The Confession of the Brotherhood of RC) followed the Fama Fraternitatis RC (The Fame of the Brotherhood of RC) .